This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Table frames have been dropped from the HTML 5 standard, perhaps with the idea that frames are in most cases a matter of presentation rather than content.
 Of course, it’s easy to imagine tables where important information is conveyed by borders and lines.
 Ah well, principles are hard to stick to.
 I personally liked frames because they work in text-only browsers.

 There is more than one way to write a square root in mathematics.
-One can always resort to a fractional superscript using HTML.
-If one really wants a traditional radical, this is also possible in HTML, using CSS, but it has limitations.
+One resort is always a fractional superscript using HTML.
+For a traditional radical, this is also possible in HTML, using CSS, but it has limitations.

-In case the browser doesn’t have CSS, the overbar that binds the arguments of the root is lost.
+In case the browser doesn’t have CSS, it loses the overbar that binds the arguments of the root.
 For this reason, it is safer to parenthesize the arguments.

 But the worst problem comes from the fonts themselves.
 There seems to be no agreement as to how the radical sign will connect with a horizontal line.
 (You would think that it would simply extend to the height of the font, but no. In some fonts, it extends beyond the font height, but in others, it doesn’t reach the font height.
-But I think I have seen glitches of this kind in printed text, as well.)
+But glitches of this kind appear in printed text, as well.)

 Equation numbers are pretty easy to achieve by wrapping an expression in